Butterroach/jstebeat/README.md

 Inspired by [SthephanShi's](https://www.dollchan.net/bytebeat) and [psubscirbe's](https://psubscirbe-bytebeat.neocities.org/) players, but not forked from any player.

-Planned to be made with vanilla HTML/CSS & TypeScript (no libraries other than CodeMirror).
+Planned to be made with vanilla HTML/CSS & TypeScript (no libraries other than CodeMirror and minor libraries, and absolutely no frameworks).

 ### "Can you add my song to the library pls"